devopsdays/devopsdays-web/content/events/2017-auckland/sponsor.md

 | Shared table for swag (no chairs)                        |                  |         ✓        |                |
 | Dedicated table for swag (with chairs)                   |                  |                  |        ✓       |

 There are also opportunities for exclusive special sponsorships with special privileges, such as venue, lanyard, video, lunch and evening event sponsorship.
-If you are interested in special sponsorships or have a creative idea about how you can support the event, drop us an email at {{< email_organizers >}} and we’ll work something out together.
+If you are interested in special sponsorships or have a creative idea about how you can support the event, drop us an email at <a href="mailto:sponsor@devopsdays.nz?subject=Sponsor DevOpsDays Auckland 2017">sponsor@devopsdays.nz</a> and we’ll work something out together.

 <hr/>